msmapricot/erefdoc/docs/infrastructure.md

 data context.
 Executing the second command automatically created the file DataContexts/IdentityMigrations/*timestamp*_IntialCreate.cs.
 It is worth studying this file to see how the various tables of AspNet Identity are defined.

+For the purposes of project Eref, the AspNetUsers table needed to be extended by the addition of two additional data fields: AgencyId and NowServing.
+This involved adding these fields to class ApplicationUser on file Models/IdentityModels.cs and then adding migrations to cause the changes to be made to the database.
+Before the new migrations can be added, the migration defined by timestamp_InitialCreate.cs may need to be applied, because it might be in a pending state, and if it is, no other migration can be applied until its pending state is first changed.

+However, the migration contained in file timestamp_InitialCreate.cs creates the ASP.NET Identity tables, which have alreay been automatically created.
+Attempting to update the database by applying the migration timestamp_InitialCreate.cs will generate an error.
+If it is necessary to apply the migration in order to change its pending state, simply comment out its Up method and then run

+    PM > update-database -ConfigurationTypeName Eref.DataContexts.IdentityMigrations.Configuration

+This will change the pending state of the migration.

+Next add the AgencyId field to class ApplicationUser and run the commands

+    PM> add-migration -ConfigurationTypeName Eref.DataContexts.IdentityMigrations.Configuration "AgencyId"

+    PM > update-database -ConfigurationTypeName Eref.DataContexts.IdentityMigrations.Configuration

+Run a similar pair of commands after adding the data field NowServing to class ApplicationUser.

 After the IdentityDb data context was created, it was time to create the ReferrralsDB data context.
 The file Eref/DataContexts/ReferralsDB.cs was created for this purpose.
-Like file IdentityDb.cs, this file connects the ReferralsDB data context to the database via the ErefConnection string.
+Like file IdentityDb.cs, this file connects the ReferralsDB data context to the database via the SQLSERVER_CONNECTION_STRING string.

 The file defines class ReferralsDB whose initial definition contained the single DbSet called Agencies, corresponding to the desired Agencies table in the ErefDB database.
 The declaration of the DbSet in class ReferralsDB was